-Turkey’s development aid agency TIKA launched a project to boost agriculture in Somaliland, covering the training of farmers, delivery of seeds and the modernization of agricultural equipment
+Turkey’s Cooperation and Coordination Agency (TİKA) launched an agricultural development project to boost agriculture in Somaliland, covering the training of farmers, delivery of seeds, and the modernization of agricultural equipment

 Turkish Cooperation and Coordination Agency (TIKA) has reached out to farmers in Somaliland with an agricultural development project.